Issue #544

 Unfortunately not high priority for my usage, and requires moderate work as it's a dynamic construct.
 Perhaps you or someone else will be interested in implementing it.

-Updated by Alex Solomatnikov 10 months ago
+#2 Updated by Alex Solomatnikov over 6 years ago

 Could you explain a little bit what needs to be done for this?
 I am assuming backend implementation would use an existing map, e.g. STL map?

-Updated by Wilson Snyder 10 months ago
+#3 Updated by Wilson Snyder over 6 years ago

 It's not too hard, just a lot of effort on details.
 First there's the parsing, and creating related Ast node types which is pretty easy.
 The big thing is all present internal analysis assumes the entire state of the model is available for static analysis, that will have to be bypassed.
 (Not allowing <= assignments would simplify.)
 Then the actual implementation which can yes be a map, though the key type needs to allow arbitrary width numbers.
 This needs to be implemented (as most things are) in both verilator for static analysis and in the runtime.
 Finally there's how to waveform trace something like this.